 Final honors designations are determined once final grades have been awarded for the term of graduation.
 The final honors designation appears on the official transcript and is inscribed on the metal diploma.
 Official transcripts are available approximately one to two weeks after the term grades have been finalized.
-Metal diplomas can be picked up or sent to the student approximately two months after final grades are posted.
-Arrangements for pickup or mail are made during Graduation Salute.
+Metal diplomas are sent to the student approximately two months after final grades are posted.
+Mailing arrangements are made during Graduation Salute.

-Students are provided one metal diploma as part of the graduation fees.
+Undergraduate students are provided one metal diploma as part of the graduation fees.
 Additional metal diplomas and parchment diplomas can be ordered at the Registrar's Office for an additional charge.
-Graduating students should order these items before the end of the graduation term in order to ensure delivery approximately two months after final grades are awarded
+Graduating students should order these items before the end of the graduation term in order to ensure delivery approximately two months after final grades are awarded.